dotnet/AspNetDocs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 * Microsoft.AspNet.WebApi.Client
 * Newtonsoft.Json

-Json.NET is a popular high-performance JSON framework for .NET.
+Netwonsoft.Json (also known as Json.NET) is a popular high-performance JSON framework for .NET.

 <a id="AddModelClass"></a>
 ## Add a Model Class